Claims against Ohio State diving club dismissed from lawsuit | WHIZ News

 COLUMBUS, Ohio (AP) — Several female divers who say they were sexually abused and exploited by a former coach are dismissing claims against the Ohio State University Diving Club that were part of a federal lawsuit.

-An attorney for the divers didn’t immediately respond to a message seeking detail about the dismissal Wednesday.
+An attorney for the divers didn’t immediately respond to a message seeking details about the dismissal Wednesday.

-USA Diving hasn’t commented on the matter.
+USA Diving hasn’t commented.
 Bohonyi hasn’t responded to attempts to reach him for comment.